This course is only available for students in the BA International Studies who have passed Hindi 1 (Beginners) and Hindi 2 (Pre-Intermediate).

 Ability to express oneself in writing through simple letters or descriptions.

-Apply this knowledge in translating sentences From English/Dutch to Hindi or vice versa.
+Apply this knowledge in translating sentences from English to Hindi or vice versa.

 Mode of instruction

-1. PDF copy of the Course Pack will be provided by the teacher in class and on course’s Blackboard free of cost.
+Course Materials (will be provided by the teacher in the class and made available on Blackboard for download)

 Registration Studeren à la carte and Contractonderwijs

 When contacting lecturers or tutors, please include your full name, student number and tutorial group number.

 This course uses Integrated communicative language learning method.
 Therefore active participation in the classroom activities is essential for successful learning outcomes.